 The opposite of majuscule is minuscule, also known as lowercase or non-capital letters.
 This makes up most of the text you’ll find in digital interfaces.
 It’s far more legible than majuscule type and creates less eye strain thanks to its diverse shapes and contours.
 While majuscule type makes sight-reading almost impossible (slowing down readers), minuscule type supports it and makes reading faster and easier.

 We’re all familiar with the term number, but what does that actually mean?
 Numbers are a value expressed by a word (such as “one”) or symbol (like “1”).
 In UX, they’re used for everything from scheduling dates to specifying delivery addresses.
+Date-related information is often formatted in typefaces using tabular or lining figures to ensure clarity and consistency.
 They’re also used in pricing and adding new contacts, among other uses.
 In typography, numbers are also referred to as figures or numerals.

 If you’re working with numbers in tables or charts, you may want to look for a typeface that includes a tabular figure style.
 Tabular figures are monospaced versions of numbers, colons, and commas that make it easier to align text for comparison.
 Otherwise, numbers of similar values (such as 1,000,000 and 1,111,111) take up dramatically different amounts of space, making them hard to scan and compare.